Executives and Department Leaders

-Kris Eastman has worked for Mainstream Living for 30 years and was appointed Vice-President of Waiver Services in 2013.
+Kris Eastman has worked for Mainstream Living for nearly four decades and was appointed Vice-President of Waiver Services in 2013.
 In this role, Eastman has oversight and supervision of all residential and day services programs in the organization serving persons with intellectual disabilities and brain injuries.
 This includes community integration, housing, and supported community living programs.
 She is committed to excellence in service provision and the development of creative, innovative and responsive services, while setting a strong example to her department through emphasis of our mission and values.
 Eastman is a graduate of Iowa State University and holds a Bachelor's of Science in Social Work.
 She began her career at Mainstream Living in 1986 and has served in many positions including direct care staff, House Manager, and Program Coordinator before taking over her current role.
 Eastman is an Ames resident and in her free time, she enjoys spending time with family and friends, riding her bike, and quilting.

 Lu Wingfield, Vice President of Mental Health